 Suspect in deadly LA shooting rampage shot, killed by police

-Los Angeles police fatally shot a man early Tuesday morning after he allegedly went on a violent rampage in the city's downtown, shooting several people — killing two of them, including a newlywed — seemingly at random before leading police on an hours-long chase that ended in a standoff on a freeway overpass.
+Los Angeles police fatally shot a man early Tuesday suspected of going on a violent rampage in the city's downtown, shooting several people — killing two of them, including a newlywed — seemingly at random before leading police on an hours-long chase that ended in a standoff on a freeway overpass.

 The suspect, only described as a man in his late 40s or early 50s, was pronounced dead on the overpass in Orange County, according to the Los Angeles Police Department.

+The shooting rampage adds to LA's recent rise in violent crime.
+The number of people shot in the city has increased 73% this year, compared with the same time period in 2020.
+The police killing Tuesday marks the second time LAPD officers have fatally shot a person in four days.

-The drive-by shooting rampage began around 12:55 a.m. near the University of Southern California.
-The suspect pulled alongside a victim's vehicle and fired multiple rounds at him, LAPD Chief Michel Moore said Tuesday morning during a police commission meeting.
-The victim suffered a bullet graze wound to his head; he is expected to survive his injuries.
+The drive-by shooting began around 12:55 a.m. near the University of Southern California when the suspect pulled alongside a victim's vehicle and fired multiple rounds at him, LAPD Chief Michel Moore said later during a police commission meeting.
+The victim suffered a bullet graze wound to his head; he is expected to survive.

-Moore said a dashboard camera inside the victim's vehicle captured part of the shooting and the Jeep's license plate.
+Moore said a dashboard camera inside the victim's vehicle captured part of the shooting and the Jeep's license plate, which helped officers circulate a description of the car.

 Neither victim was a USC student, the university said.

 The second deadly shooting occurred around 1:25 a.m., about 3 miles (4.83 kilometers) away from the second scene.
-A man was driving when the suspect pulled up next to him and began firing through the window, fatally striking the victim.
+A man was driving when the gunman pulled up next to him and began firing through the window.

 A fourth incident was reported shortly after the homicide, Moore said, when the suspect fired at a vehicle in an intersection.

-SWAT pinned the Jeep in and attempted negotiations to surrender, Moore said.
+SWAT pinned the Jeep in and attempted negotiations aimed at having the suspect surrender, Moore said.
 The suspect began firing at the officers through the vehicle's front windshield, and an officer returned fire.
 The man shot at police a second time, the chief said, prompting the officer to return fire again.

 The suspect was pronounced dead at the scene and a handgun believed to be linked to the earlier shootings was found, Moore said.